 Some of their collaborators include the Cardiff University, Oxford Brookes University, Nottingham Trent University and more.
-Students may choose to study all 3 years in Malaysia (this type of programme is called 3+0), or finish part of their studies in the university abroad (either 1+2 or 2+1).
+Students may choose to study all 3 years in Malaysia (3+0), or finish part of their studies in the university abroad (1+2 or 2+1).

 Advance Tertiary College

 The Advance Tertiary College (ATC) has not only been acknowledged by the University of London as the most successful private law school in the world, but it is also currently the largest of its kind in the region.
-ATC offers the University of London’s Bachelor of Laws programme which students can complete fully in Malaysia, for the same qualification at lower costs.
+ATC offers the University of London’s Bachelor of Laws programme which students can complete fully in Malaysia for the same qualification at a lower cost.

-Choosing the law school that is best for you
+How to choose the best law school for you

 So, which university should you go to?
 Here are a few points to consider:

-- Location.
-The place should be a practical one.
+Choose a practical location that is most convenient for you.
 You will have to ask yourself if you want to live on campus, or rather rent a room nearby.
 Do you want to live in Malaysia’s beautiful capital Kuala Lumpur, or maybe closer to the beach?

-- Tuition fees.
-The cost of the law programme is of great importance as well.
-Are the fees affordable for you?
+The cost of the programme is of great importance as well.
+Are the fees affordable to you?
 If the programme is too expensive, are there scholarships you can apply for?

 Areas of law practice that you can study